iamjpg/GoogleMapsPointClusterD3/README.md

 ### Why?

-IMO, the current Google Maps Cluster library, [See library here](https://github.com/googlemaps/js-marker-clusterer), is really inefficient when dealing with massive amounts of points as it creates a Google Maps Marker object for each point before clustering them.
+IMO, the current Google Maps Cluster library ([See library here](https://github.com/googlemaps/js-marker-clusterer)) is really inefficient when dealing with massive amounts of points as it creates a Google Maps Marker object for each point before clustering them.

 ### Install